vzaar/vzaar-api-java/README.md

 vzaar API Java client
 ---
 vzaar API client for Java developers.
+The documentation provided below is valid for API library release 2.04 and above.

 ---